Stretching and Lyapunov Exponents of Polymers in Ultra-Dilute Turbulent Solutions: Abstract

 \section{Abstract}

-We analyze a system of bead--spring polymers interacting with Navier--Stokes turbulence to investigate chain--stretching physics and finite-time Lyapunov exponents in ultra--dilute solutions with Weissenberg number \(Wi \approx 80\).
-Although the polymers do not alter the turbulent structure, their hydrodynamic interactions generate sub--Kolmogorov--scale flow fields, making the coupling two--way.
-They stretch predominantly as material line elements, yet finite deviations arising from elasticity and excluded--volume forces occur with measurable probability.
-The chain end--to--end distance exhibits a power--law scaling regime.
-Polymers preferentially sample regions of axisymmetric biaxial extension, where they reach their largest extensions and stretch most rapidly.
-The degree of stretching is directly correlated with strain intensity, while relaxation events are concentrated in high--enstrophy regions.
-The chains align strongly with the second strain--rate eigenvector and tend to anti--align with the third; consequently, the second eigenvalue contributes significantly to polymer compression, despite its magnitude typically being smaller than that of the third.
-Along polymer trajectories, vorticity tends to align with both the first and second eigenvectors, a behavior that differs from the corresponding Eulerian statistics and from Lagrangian vortex--stretching phenomenology.
-After approximately ten large--eddy turnover times, the Lagrangian Lyapunov exponent histories from different chains appear to synchronise, consistent with convergence of the mean logarithmic stretch rates.
-All Lyapunov--exponent probability density functions exhibit departures from Gaussianity, and the intermediate Lyapunov exponent is positive in all realizations.
-The ratio of the mean intermediate to largest exponents is \(E[\lambda_2]/E[\lambda_1] \approx 2/7\).
-The largest and intermediate exponents are positively correlated, whereas the intermediate and smallest exponents are anticorrelated.
+We analyse bead--spring polymers coupled to Navier--Stokes turbulence in ultra--dilute solutions at Weissenberg number \(Wi\approx 80\).
+The polymers do not alter the large-scale turbulent structure, but hydrodynamic interactions generate sub--Kolmogorov solvent motion, so the mesoscopic coupling remains two--way.
+The chains stretch predominantly as material line elements, with measurable deviations caused by the full mesoscopic bead--spring dynamics.
+Their end-to-end distance exhibits intermediate-range \(1/2\)-power-law scaling.
+Polymer trajectories preferentially sample axisymmetric biaxial extension: the largest extensions and stretching rates occur in high-strain regions, whereas small extensions and relaxation events are concentrated in high-enstrophy regions.
+The chains align strongly with the intermediate strain-rate eigenvector and avoid the most compressive direction; together with the positive bias of the intermediate strain-rate eigenvalue, this gives the intermediate direction a significant role in stretching.
+Vorticity sampled along polymer paths aligns with both the first and second strain-rate eigenvectors, differing from analogous Eulerian and vortex-stretching statistics.
+We also develop a singular-value-decomposition (SVD)-normalised algorithm for the tangent-flow equations, enabling finite-time Lyapunov numbers to be computed along polymer trajectories.
+Their late-time statistics become stable after about ten large-eddy turnover times and, together with ergodic Lyapunov theory, provide estimates of asymptotic stretching rates.
+The intermediate finite-time exponent is positive for all computed trajectories, with \(E[\lambda_2]/E[\lambda_1]\approx 4/17\), larger than the corresponding material-line value; the strongest dependence occurs between the largest and smallest finite-time exponents.